campanam/RatesTools/doc/tutorial.md

 2h. `gatk` specifies the path to the GATK jar file.
 2i. `gatk_build` specifies whether the GATK jar is major version 3 or 4.
 2j. `gatk_java` specifies additional Java parameters for GATK operations.
 Enter the command-line Java options as a string.
+2k. `gatk_nct` specifies the number of GATK parallelization nct threads. *NB: this parameters has no effect on GATK 4*.
+2l. `gm_tmpdir` specifies the path to a temporary directory for GenMap [9].
+2m. `gm_threads` specifies the number of threads for GenMap.
+2o. `rm_species` specifies the species library for RepeatMasker [10].
+2p. `rm_pa` specifies the number of threads for RepeatMasker and RepeatModeler [11].
+2q. `indelpad` specifies the number of bases up- and downstream of an indel to remove.
+2r. `prefix` specifies the file prefix for output files.
+2s. `outdir` specifies the name of the output directory.
+2t. `dam` specifies the name of the dam.
+This must match the name derivied from file globbing of the reads.
+2u. `sire` specifies the name of the sire.
+This must match the name derivied from file globbing of the reads.
+2v. `vcftools_site_filters` specifies the site-specific filters using VCFtools [12] as a string.
+Setting this value to "NULL" bypasses this filter.
+See the [VCFtools](https://vcftools.github.io/) documentation for details.
+We recommend restricting to biallelic sites (either using VCFtools or GATK).
+2w. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
+Setting this value 'NULL' bypasses this filter.
+See the [GATK](https://gatk.broadinstitute.org/) documentation for details.
+Be sure to use GATK 3 syntax for GATK 3 runs and GATK 4 syntax for GATK 4 runs.
+We recommend restricting to biallelic sites (either using VCFtools or GATK).
+2x. `chr_file` specifies the path to the list of chromosomes to retain.
+Set the value to "NULL" to ignore this filter.
+2y. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
+See the [documentation](ruby_r_scripts.md#calc_denovo_mutation_raterb) for details.
+2z. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
+Set to "NULL" to turn off email alerts.

 4. Place the final configuration file into the run base directory.

 ## References